Ancient Lizardman Empire

 |Today part of|| Etrand|

-The Ancient Lizardman Empire was considered the very first literate civilization on the continent of Artograch, existing for approxiamtely 17 000 years, making it the longest standing state on Artograch, in addition to being the largest continuous state on Artograch to have ever existed, encompassing good chunks of today's Etrand and Froturn.
+The Ancient Lizardman Empire - later called the Continental Lizardman Empire - was considered the very first literate civilization on the continent of Artograch, existing for approxiamtely 17 000 years, making it the longest standing state on Artograch, in addition to being the largest continuous state on Artograch to have ever existed, encompassing good chunks of today's Etrand and Froturn.
 The empire has a still-lasting legacy, as the Ancient Lizardmen have laid the foundations to many technologies used today.
 The Ancient Lizardman Empire has dominated the continent of Artograch for much of the Ancestral Era.

 Originally, before the Lizardman Empire came into existence, the Massenpreost Despotanfras dominated a small area in Southern Etrand, mainly the coastal areas and the River Golea.
 They kept a caste system, under which they themselves were the upper class of priests - and the only ones permitted to use magic - while the Lizardmen were second-class citizens (slave-soldiers).
 The third-class citizens were the Goblins and Ogres, who were forced to do menial labor.
 This system was said to have a very stable existence in the Pre-Ancestral Era, even though no written records survive from that era - writing may not have been invented yet at that point.